 At the outset, Magicians were more or less peers.
 After renting together for a few years, we purchased a house in 1976.
 Over time we became a node in a network of progressives.
 We worked towards greater personal awareness and health; more widespread peace, freedom, and justice; and more effective environmental protection, and we hosted and collaborated with others working to these ends.

-As those of us who persisted in making Magic gained experience and proficiency in articulating and applying valuescience, we became known for this, and attracted people who wanted to live, learn, and serve with us so that they might hone their own understandings and practices.
-By 1979, when we created Magic, a public service organization to research and teach human ecology, we were guiding a steady stream of resident interns, associates, and affiliates in applying valuescience to realize their individual potentials and contribute to others’ realizing theirs.
+As those of us who persisted in making Magic gained experience and proficiency in articulating and applying valuescience, we became known for this and attracted people who wanted to live, learn, and serve with us so that they might hone their own understandings and practices.
+By 1979, when we registered Magic as a public service organization to research and teach human ecology, we were guiding a steady stream of resident interns, associates, and affiliates in applying valuescience to realize their individual potentials and contribute to others’ realizing theirs.

 During Magic’s first forty years, more than one hundred residents participated in the service learning community for a year or more, another two hundred participated for a month to a year, hundreds more participated for days or weeks, thousands of non-residents made day visits, and tens of thousands of people directly, and many more indirectly benefitted from public services delivered by residents.